tanderson11/householdheterogeneity/README.md

 This python package provides tools for studying the spread of Covid-19 (or another infection) in small, well-mixed subpopulations.
 For more information about the infection model and supported population structure, see the [[Methods link]]

 There are also IPython notebooks contained within this repository.
 Each notebook uses the underlying python package, but is an endpoint that is not used by other notebooks or parts of the program.
 If you're only interested in one aspect of this work / problem space, then that notebook (ex.
-VaccineLab.ipynb) will work as a self-contained environment for studying it.
+MinimalForwardSimulation.ipynb) will work as a self-contained environment for studying it.
 These notebooks are designed with Google Colab in mind; Colab provides Google users access to cloud-based IPython instances.

 If you want to work with a notebook in Google Colab, rather than using `git clone` to make a local copy of this package on your computer, instead select the notebook that you want to work with, click the "Open in Colab" button, and follow the notebook's instructions for making a clone of this repository in your Google drive.